 What are some of the main areas of the GDPR?

 - The definition of personal data is much wider.
 It includes online identifiers, such as the id of your mobile phone while you browse the internet, along with HR, customer and client records.
 So that includes names, postal addresses, phone number and email addresses.
 And there are ‘special categories of personal data’ which includes genetic and biometric data.

 - If you rely on consent to send out marketing emails, you need evidence that someone has given that to you and it can be withdrawn as easily as it was given.

 - There is a right to be forgotten.
 You need a process to check if requests are valid and, if there is no other legal reason to keep the data, it needs to be erased.
 If you have passed the details to a third party, you need to contact the other party and make sure they also do it.
 This means there is an impact across the supply chain

 - Data protection by design.
 You need to show that data protection has been considered when designing or updating a process or computer system

 - There is no need to register with the Information Commissioners Office (ICO) on an annual basis to say what data you are processing.
+However, the Digital Economy Act does require data controllers to register with the ICO, the fees to be paid are due to be announced in Q1 2018.
 You need to keep an internal record of the personal data being processed…but if there are less than 250 people in your business there may be an exemption.
 It depends on the processing you do.